-Apple to unveil "the future of iOS" on June 6th [UPDATED]Alex Wagner - Senior News Editor
+Apple to unveil "the future of iOS" on June 6th [UPDATED]Alex Wagner - Editorial Director of News and Content

 Eager to learn more about what Apple has in store for iOS (and whether or not iOS 5 will indeed arrive in the fall)?
 Well, boys and girls, you'd better mark June 6th-10th down on your calendar, because those are the dates when Apple will be holding its annual Worldwide Developers Conference in San Francisco.
 Of course, if you'd rather be there in person for the show rather than follow along with the news on sites like this one, you can attend WWDC yourself for only $1599.